Facelift

 Who Is a Suitable Candidate for a Facelift?

 The best candidates for a facelift are individuals who are in good general health and have realistic expectations about the outcome.
-Ideal candidates typically:
+You may be a good candidate if you:

-• Are in their 40s to 70s (though healthy older patients may also qualify)
+• Are in your 40s to 70s (although healthy older patients may also be considered)

 • Have good skin elasticity and strong bone structure

-• Are non-smokers or willing to quit before and after surgery
+• Are a non-smoker, or willing to stop before and after surgery

 • Do not have uncontrolled medical conditions

-During a consultation, your surgeon will assess your facial anatomy, medical history, and aesthetic goals to determine whether a facelift—or a different facial rejuvenation procedure—is the best option for you.
+During your consultation, your surgeon will assess your facial anatomy, medical history, and aesthetic goals to determine whether a facelift, or a different facial rejuvenation procedure, is the best option for you.

 How Is a Facelift Performed?